 Preheat the oven to 450°F. Make sure the rack is in the center of the oven.
 Set the pizza dough on the counter and let it come to room temperature.

 In a sauté pan over medium-high heat, warm 2 tablespoons olive oil.
 Add the shallot and sauté until softened, 3 minutes.
-Add the corn and sauté until tender-crisp, 2 minutes.
+Add the mushrooms and sauté until they release their liquid and start to brown, 5 minutes.
 Add the garlic and stir until fragrant, 1 minute.
 Season with salt.

 Press the dough into the pan a second time, so it reaches all the way into the corners.
 Season with salt.
-Spread half of the pistachio pesto onto the dough and layer with the half of the sautéed corn.
-Sprinkle the shredded mozzarella over the top, followed by the cherry tomatoes and the remaining corn.
+Layer with the sautéed mushrooms and mozzarella, sprinkling it generously all the way up to the edges.
+Arrange the pepperoni slices in 4 long lines (you may not need all of it).
+Pour the pizza sauce in 3 long lines between.
 Transfer the pan to the oven and bake until the edges are dark golden and crusty, 18 to 20 minutes.

 Slide a spatula between the sides of the pan and the crispy edges of the pizza to loosen, then transfer the pizza to a board.
-Cut the pizza into squares and sprinkle with the basil leaves and chile flakes, if you want a kick.
-Drizzle the remaining pesto over the squares, and serve warm.
+Cut the pizza into squares, sprinkle with chile flakes, if you want a kick, and serve warm.